Dr Jeremy Isaacs

 Dr Isaacs studied medicine at Cambridge and UCL, where he qualified in 1998.
 From 2002-2006 he held research posts at KCL Institute of Psychiatry and subsequently at UCL Institute of Neurology.
 His PhD was on the immunology of Creutzfeldt-Jakob disease (CJD).

-Dr Isaacs was a member of the NICE 2018 dementia clinical guideline committee.
-He is deputy clinical director of the NHS England (London) Dementia Clinical Network where he leads the London memory network, memory service audit and pathway streamlining programme.
-He is a member of the Association of British Neurologists Cognitive Neurology Advisory Group and the Royal College of Psychiatrists Young Onset Dementia Services Working Group.
+Dr Isaacs was a member of the NICE 2018 dementia guideline committee and is chairing the NICE self-harm guideline committee.
+At the NHS London Dementia Clinical Network he leads the London memory network, memory service audit and pathway streamlining programme.
+He is a member of the Association of British Neurologists Cognitive Neurology Advisory Group and served on the Royal College of Psychiatrists Young Onset Dementia Services Working Group.

 Dr Isaacs has research interests in functional cognitive disorders and in clinical trials in Alzheimer’s disease and vascular dementia.

 - MRC Clinical Research Training Fellowship - 2003 -2006

 J D Isaacs.
 D D Cunningham and the aetiology of cholera in British India, 1869-1897.
 Medical History, 1998, 42: 279-305.

 J D Isaacs, J Rakshi, R Baker, D J Brooks, A N Warrens.
 Chorea associated with thyroxine replacement therapy.
 Movement Disorders, 2005, 20:1656-7.

 M Björkqvist, Å Petersén, K Bacos, J Isaacs, et al. Progressive alterations in the hypothalamic-pituitary-adrenal axis in the R6/2 transgenic mouse model of Huntington's disease.
 Human Molecular Genetics, 2006, 15:1713-21.